5733d9e2be6485d52ffa08870cabdee0/sandbox-ui/README.md

 ### Code formatting

 The project requires the code to be formatted by `prettier`.
 This is done automatically as a `pre-commit` hook.
-To activate the hook, it is needed to run the commands below after you cloned the project.
+To activate the hook, please initialize the project with the command below.

 ```
 npm install
-npm run prepare
 ```

 If you would like to format code manually, you can do it as: